Homebrew/homebrew-cask/doc/development/maintaining.md

 ## Reviewing Core PRs

 Occasionally we’ll get submissions from users that fix bugs or add features to Homebrew-Cask itself.
-There is a subset of our maintainers who are less familiar with Ruby and prefer to leave these review to folks with more experience with the language.
+There is a subset of our maintainers who are less familiar with Ruby and prefer to leave these reviews to folks with more experience with the language.
 This is AOK!

 ## Handling Cask Update PRs